ablanco1950/LicensePlate_CLAHE/README.md

 imutils

-In the download directory you should find the downloaded and must unzip folder:test6Training with all its subfolders, containing the images and image tags needed for the test.
+In the download directory you should find the downloaded and must unzip folder: test6Training with all its subfolders, containing the images and labels needed for the test.

 from the download directory, run: